tomeshnet/tomesh.net/about.md

 This is our mission:

-**Help communities create better networks that rely on open source and peer-to-peer technologies, while promoting digital literacy and personal privacy.**
+**Help communities create better networks with open source and peer-to-peer technologies, while promoting digital literacy and privacy.**

 Visit the [Projects page]({{ site.baseurl }}/projects) to learn more about our work.